HafslundEcoVannkraft/stratus-tf-github-environments/AI_CONTEXT.md

 # AI Context for stratus-tf-github-environments

-> **🚧 WORK IN PROGRESS** 🚧
-> This project is currently under active development.
-Features, APIs, and documentation may change without notice.

 This document provides essential context for AI assistants working on the `stratus-tf-github-environments` project.
 It helps maintain consistency across AI sessions and ensures new AI interactions understand the project's purpose, architecture, and constraints.

 ## 🎯 Project Overview